Rigidity of non-negligible objects of moderate growth in braided categories: Rigidity in braided -categories

 \subsection{Acknowledgements}

 This collaboration started at the 2024 Annual Meeting of the Simons Collaboration on Global Categorical Symmetries.
 Pavel Etingof is grateful to Yi-Zhi Huang for a discussion at MIT in Fall 2021 which motivated him to think about the problem solved in this paper.
-The authors would like to thank Thomas Creutzig, Andr\'e Henriques, Corey Jones, Robert McRae, Victor Ostrik, and Emily Peters for helpful conversations.
+The authors would like to thank Kevin Coulembier, Thomas Creutzig, Andr\'e Henriques, Corey Jones, Robert McRae, Victor Ostrik, Emily Peters, Kenichi Shimizu, and Harshit Yadav for helpful conversations.
 We thank Victor Ostrik for suggesting that our results should simplify results in \cite{MR1239507}, leading to \S\ref{sec:NonsemisimpleBraidedRCategories}.
 Finally, we thank an anonymous referee for supplying the example of an $r$-category that is not weakly rigid in Footnote \ref{footnote:WeaklyRigidNeqRCat}.
 Pavel Etingof was supported by NSF grant DMS-2001318 and David Penneys was supported by NSF grant DMS-2154389.

 { {

 }}